fleetdm/fleet/docs/README.md

 # Fleet Documentation

-Welcome to the documentation for the Fleet osquery fleet manager.
+Welcome to the documentation for Fleet, the lightweight telemetry platform for servers and workstations.

 ### [Using Fleet](./Using-Fleet/README.md)
 Resources for using the Fleet UI, fleetctl CLI, and Fleet REST API.